yubinbai/dotcom/source/_posts/difficult-doesnt-mean-bad.md

 ---
-title: 'Difficult Doesn\'t Mean Bad'
+title: 'Difficult Does NOT Mean Bad'
 date: 2013-04-05 16:18:35
 tags: quote
 ---